-Short version: In Winchester the whole tapestry of English history unfurls before us.
+Short read: In Winchester the whole tapestry of English history unfurls before us…

-We go to Winchester on XXXXX.
-Meet Hilary at XXX am by the main ticket office of Waterloo Railway Station.
+We go to Winchester on TBA.
+Meet Hilary OBE at TBA by the main ticket office of Waterloo Railway Station.
 The main ticket office is directly opposite Platform 16.

-*The guide’s fee for a Day Trip is £18 for adults.
-Or £16 for Super Adults (over 65s) and students.
-Or £14 for people with the London Walks Discount Card.
-Kids under 15 accompanied by their parent(s) go free.
+*The guide’s fee for the Day in Winchester is £25 for adults.
+Or £22 for Super Adults (over 65s), students and people with the London Walks Discount Card.
+Youngsters aged 9-15 go for £8.
+Kids under 9 accompanied by their parent(s) go free.

 The Tariffs – fares, admission fees where applicable, etc. – for our Day in Winchester and other Out of Town Trips are normally a significant saving on what you’d pay were you to “go it alone” with your fares, etc. But if you’ve got, say, a Brit Rail Card or some other super cheap deal that’s better than the train fare to and from Winchester we’re able to get for you just say the word and your Tariff will be pro-rated accordingly.
 You’ll never have to pay twice or pay over the odds.